 When we first started traveling together many years ago, we knew nothing about accumulating airline points.
 However, at the time we were in a long distance relationship from San Diego, CA to Jacksonville, FL and we needed all the help we could get paying for flights!
 We started with the Southwest Airlines Rapid Rewards® Card because it was the airline we used the most and it had a great sign up bonus.

 Southwest typically offers 40,000 bonus points for signing up for their cards, but if you keep an eye on it, this will periodically bounce to 50,000 points!
 To earn the points you must spend a certain amount within the first few months.
 This was pretty easy to do by switching normal bills to that card.
-Depending on your destination, 50,000 points can get you as many as 4 round-trip flights!!
-That’s just for signing up!
+Depending on your destination, 40,000 points can get you multiple round-trip flights and that’s just for signing up!
 Of course, cross country flights will require more points.

-The Southwest card does have an annual fee, but this card also rewards bonus points each year on your card-member anniversary!
+The Southwest cards do have annual fees, but they both provide bonus points each year on your card-member anniversary.
 The Plus card has a $69 annual fee and you receive 3,000 bonus points on your anniversary.
-We use the Premier card which has a $99 annual fee, but awards 6,000 bonus points on your anniversary.
-We personally think this is the better deal and usually the 6,000 points covers at least a one-way flight which would cost about that much anyway.
+The Premier card has a $99 annual fee, but awards 6,000 bonus points on your anniversary.
+We personally prefer the Priority card which has a $149 annual fee but includes 7,500 anniversary points, a $75 annual Southwest travel credit, four upgraded boardings per year, and has no foreign transaction fees!

 Chase Sapphire Preferred® Card